 Since we’ll always use our service with the same dictionary and strategy, let’s simplify the function that acts as our entry-point to the web service.
-This is a trivial bit of functional programming where we simply wrap the function returned from FromAsyncPattern (which takes 3 parameters) in a function (with only one parameter, i.e. the term searched by the user) that supplies the two fixed parameter values: var svc = new DictServiceSoapClient("DictServiceSoap"); var matchInDict = Observable.FromAsyncPattern<string, string, string, DictionaryWord[]> (svc.BeginMatchInDict, svc.EndMatchInDict); Func<string, IObservable<DictionaryWord[]>> matchInWordNetByPrefix = term => matchInDict("wn", term, "prefix"); var res = matchInWordNetByPrefix("react"); var subscription = res.Subscribe(words => { foreach (var word in words) Console.WriteLine(word.Word); }); Console.ReadLine(); Running this piece of code should produce the same results as shown in step 3.
+This is a trivial bit of functional programming where we simply wrap the function returned from FromAsyncPattern (which takes 3 parameters) in a function (with only one parameter, i.e. the term searched by the user) that supplies the two fixed parameter values: var svc = new DictServiceSoapClient("DictServiceSoap"); var matchInDict = Observable.FromAsyncPattern<string, string, string, DictionaryWord[]> (svc.BeginMatchInDict, svc.EndMatchInDict); Func<string, IObservable<DictionaryWord[]>> matchInWordNetByPrefix = term => matchInDict("wn", term, "prefix"); var res = matchInWordNetByPrefix("react"); var subscription = res.Subscribe(words => { foreach (var word in words) Console.WriteLine(word.Word); }); Console.WriteLine("Press ENTER to quit ..."); Console.ReadLine(); Running this piece of code should produce the same results as shown in step 3.